Taking notes in university is an important skill that can help you do better in your classes.

 Highlight or underline the most critical sections.
 Summarize these sections in your own words to deepen your understanding.

 Using the Cornell Method can be particularly effective.
 Divide your page into two columns: one for main points and another for cues or questions.
-A summary at the bottom consolidates the most essential information, making future review sessions more productive.
+A summary at the bottom pulls together the most important information, making it easier to review later.

 Employing Active Recall

 Active recall involves testing your memory by retrieving information without looking at your notes.
-This technique strengthens your ability to remember details over the long term.
+This technique helps you remember details better in the long run and can reduce exam-related stress by building confidence in what you know.

 Create flashcards with questions on one side and answers on the other.
-Regularly testing yourself with these can significantly improve your memory retention.
+A systematic review found flashcards are correlated with higher GPA and test scores, significantly improving your memory retention.

 Writing down everything you can remember from a lecture or study session without looking at your notes can also be an effective method.
 This practice highlights areas that need more focus.